Are you employing a foreign caretaker in Israel? Things you should know

 Contact an attorney specializing in labor laws applying to the nursing sector

 If you want to clarify whether you or your family are entitled to hire a foreign caretaker, or if you need assistance in anything regarding the employment of foreign caretakers, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain assistance and legal information.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain assistance and legal information.
 We specialize in labor regulations pertaining to foreign caretakers.